List of Muhteşem Yüzyıl episodes: Season 3 (2012–2013)

 İbrahim's adultery becomes common knowledge.
 Hatice, who had wanted to divorce him, tries to save their marriage.
 Nigar gives birth to a child, and is told that her baby was stillborn; Hatice actually sent the child away, and hides the truth from İbrahim and Nigar.
 Süleyman becomes suspicious of İbrahim, informed about his hunger for power.
 He executes İbrahim and sends his body to Ibrahim's palace.
 Hatice, distraught at the death of her beloved, disowns Süleyman.
 Hatice and Mahidevran plan to kill Hürrem by sending Diana, Mahidevran's servant, to murder her as revenge; however, she begins to serve Hürrem. Şah Sultan, Süleyman's sister, begins to plot against Hürrem.
 Hürrem convinces Mihrimah to marry Rüstem to form an alliance against Şah and Hatice.
 Mihrimah gives birth to a daughter, Ayşe Hümaşah.
 Nigar returns to Istanbul, and joins Şah and Hatice to take revenge on Rüstem.
 They help Nigar enter the palace of Rüstem and Mihrimah and tell her to kill Rüstem and Hürrem at night; when she sees Mihrimah's daughter, however, she remembers her own daughter and takes the child away.
 When Rüstem finds her, Nigar gives the baby back, and commits suicide.
 Mustafa meets the Austrian ambassador, which leads to conflict with Süleyman.
 After the war is over, Mustafa is sent to govern Amasya.
 Hürrem receives a fake letter telling her that Selim is seriously ill.
 She decides to go to Konya to see her son, and is captured and imprisoned.
 Hatice is revealed to be responsible, and commits suicide before Süleyman can find out where Hürrem is.
 She dies thinking that she had avenged İbrahim's death by taking Hürrem from Süleyman.
-Malkoçoğlu Balı Bey finds a lead and follows it to find Hürrem.
+Malkoçoğlu Bali Bey finds a lead and follows it to find Hürrem.
 Mihrimah learns that Şah sent a spy to her palace.
 She confronts her, threatening to tell her father unless she leaves the city and donates her wealth to Hürrem's charity.
 Mehmed is murdered by Ilyas, his closest Janissary and a servant of Mahidevran, who transmits a fatal disease to the prince after intentionally injuring him during sword practice.
 The news reaches Süleyman, who falls into a deep depression.
 Balı Bey finds and rescues Hürrem, and brings her back to the palace.